rmsrosa/UnitfulAssets.jl/README.md

 ### Continuously varying interest rate

+Here we use the package [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl).

-Now, let us suppose we have a £1,000 in a savings account in a British bank, with an expected variable interest rate for the next ten years of the form
+Suppose we have a £1,000 in a savings account in a British bank, with an expected variable interest rate for the next ten years of the form

 ![formula](https://render.githubusercontent.com/render/math?math=\qquad\qquad\text{rate}(t)=\left(0.015%2B0.5\frac{(t/\text{yr})^2}{(1%2B(t/\text{yr})^3)}\right)/yr),